·

 27#.
 Pale Lemon for a Bright Spark

-A very pale, citrusy lemon can be used in small doses to add a “sun-drenched” feel to a dark hallway or corner.
-This color should be used sparingly, perhaps in a single piece of glass art or a patterned throw pillow.
+A very pale, citrusy lemon shade is an excellent choice for adding a sun-drenched quality to dark hallways or corners.
+This color should be utilized quite sparingly, perhaps through a single piece of glass art or a textured pillow.

 28#.
 Weathered Wood Grey